jeromekelleher/ercs/docs/source/index.rst

        The number of locations in a leaf node of the kdtree; must be a power of two, greater than 0.
 The ``kdtree_bucket_size``
-       is an advanced parameter that may be useful in tuning preformance when very large numbers of lineages are involved.
+       is an advanced parameter that may be useful in tuning performance when very large numbers of lineages are involved.
 Larger values will result in less time and memory spent indexing the lineages, but more lineages will need to be tested to see if they are within the critical radius of the event. **Note:**